 Introduction

-This section covers the requirements needed by Parking Portal to deliver a MVP that can compete in the market.
+This section covers the requirements needed by Parking Portal to deliver an MVP that can compete in the market.
 This includes functional requirements that describe what processes and services our system will have.
 These processes and services are what make up the core of what Parking Portal and are the fundamental jobs.
 Then, we lay out the Non-functional requirements that describe attributes and performance that our system must be built to.

 Functional Requirements